-Shona Rae was a professional clay sculptor before a series of dreams led her to begin studying the metal arts in 1994.
-She received her Diploma in applied art and design from the Kootenay School of the Arts in 1998 and her BFA with distinction from the Alberta College of Art in 2000.
+Ms. Rae was a professional clay sculptor before a series of dreams led her to begin studying goldsmithing and the metal arts in 1994.
+She received her Diploma in applied art and design from the Kootenay School of the Arts Cooperative in 1998 and her BFA with distinction in the year 2000 from the Alberta College of Art + Design.

 Returning to Calgary in 2002 after teaching jewellery at the Kootenay School of the Arts for two years Rae began teaching at ACAD in 2003 and opened INFLUX Jewellery Gallery with three partners in 2004.
 They sold it in 2011 and it continued to operate until May of 2015.

 Shona Rae has won numerous national and international awards, government grants and attention for her sculptural art in Europe and North America.
 She received “Steel Trophy Award” for the 70th Anniversary Canadian Metal Arts Guild exhibition, the “Award of Excellence” from the Alberta Craft Council, an “Alumni Legacy Award” from ACAD, “Honorable Mention” at the “8th Cheongju International Craft Competition”, Cheongju, Korea, a Canada Council and 2 AFA grants to name a few.